-From Midnight 27th March – everyone who self-refers to Camden and Islington iCope (or is referred into the service) will receive a brief phone call offering practical and emotional support suggestions.
+Everyone who self-refers to Camden and Islington iCope (or is referred into the service) will either receive a brief phone call offering practical and emotional support suggestions, or rapid access to an assessment that covers these areas.
 To self refer please click here

 The local boroughs are coordinating practical support which can we be explored in the below links.
 They can help with things like doing food shopping, emergency food packages, collecting medication from the pharmacy or more general practical advice.
 For services see Camden here; Islington here and Kingston here.